mohamedzrn/Zarandah-m-HW1/README.md

 # JEET-MHZ-Project

 Mohamed: likes to play car games and work on designing projects
-Jeet: also like gaming and is really into coding!
+Jeet: likes to play FTS games and is really into coding! he is here after his 12th from india!

 ## Installation